 - A scientific study published in The Lancet reveals that influenza vaccines only prevent influenza in 1.5 out of every 100 adults who are injected with the flu vaccine (1)

-Neurological problems due to nerve damage after vaccination are a fairly common adverse event with flu vaccines.
+- Neurological problems due to nerve damage after vaccination are a fairly common adverse event with flu vaccines.
 In 1976, there were more cases of Guillain-Barre Syndrome reported after vaccination than there were confirmed cases of Swine flu.
 (2)

 - You may not even get protection against the intended virus.
 Why?
 First, because viruses change over time.
 The piece that was in the vaccine may not ‘look’ the same (chemically) as the real thing (months later, after all!).
 Second, the vaccine may not have given you enough stimulation to fight off the disease.

-There is no single virus that causes the flu; there is no one flu vaccine that protects against all of them.
+- There is no single virus that causes the flu; there is no one flu vaccine that protects against all of them.

-The vaccinated population has a much higher rate of infections than the non-vaccinated population.
+- The vaccinated population has a much higher rate of infections than the non-vaccinated population.
 For example, research shows that vaccinated versus unvaccinated children suffer:- five times more asthma – nearly three times more allergies – over three times more ear infections – over four times more apnea and near miss cot death – nearly four times more bouts of recurring tonsillitis – ten times more hyperactivity

-Vaccinated children also have 317% more ADHD, 185% more neurologic disorders and 146% more autism than non-vaccinated children.
+- Vaccinated children also have 317% more ADHD, 185% more neurologic disorders and 146% more autism than non-vaccinated children.
 (5)